ccao-data/people/.gitlab/issue_templates/onboarding-external.md

 ## Teams

 The Data Department uses Microsoft Teams as its primary method of communication.
 External collaborators can be added to CCAO Teams group as guests.
 For an invite, please email the current CDO.

+## Bookmarks

+Additionally, take a moment to bookmark all the links marked with a :exclamation: under the "Useful Bookmarks" section of the [Resources](https://gitlab.com/groups/ccao-data-science---modeling/-/wikis/Handbook/Resources#useful-bookmarks) page.

 /assign @sweatyhandshake @dfsnow